We turn every person into a team.

 What you get

-• Private session with the decision-makers and the team
+• Private session with your team

 • Ranked shortlist of workflows worth automating